nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/pos.rst

 .. index::
    single: pos

-BOUGHT IN SPECIFIC POS
+Bought in specific POS
 ======================

-| Segment of customers who have made purchase (at least one) in selected POS.
+Segment of customers who have made purchase (at least one) in selected POS.

-|  **For example**, you can create segment of customers who made purchase in your online store or one of the offline stores
+**For example**, you can create segment of customers who made purchase in your online store or one of the offline stores

 To create only Bought in specific POS type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^